-To support hospitals in assessing their own maturity, HCAI is sharing the RGMA Five Levels of Supplier Diversity as a model.
+To support hospitals in assessing their own maturity, HCAI is sharing an example of a road map hospitals can utilize, which is the RGMA Five Levels of Supplier Diversity as a model.
 There are many maturity models that can be followed, and this one serves as an example.
+This is a roadmap hospitals can follow to help increase their supplier diversity, and there will be a natural distribution of outcomes for hospitals.
+The HSDC will continue to further discuss a more refined of a roadmap at a future meetings.